simp/simp-doc/docs/changelogs/latest.rst

 OS compatibility is subject to the following limitations:

-* EL8 support is currently limited to Puppet agents—this release does **not** support managing an EL8 SIMP Server or installing SIMP from an EL8 ISO.
+* EL8 support is currently limited to Puppet agents

+  * This release does **not** support managing an EL8 SIMP Server or installing SIMP from an EL8 ISO.
   * EL8 management is supported by all Puppet modules provided as core dependencies of the :package:`simp` RPM.
   * Not all modules provided by the :package:`simp-extras` RPM have been updated